pdadial/pdadial/README.md

 About me:
 * I'm from India
-* Currently living in Glasgow, UK.
+* Currently living in Manchester, UK.
 * I like to write in Python.
-* Learning: Data Science.
 * How to reach me: [prateekdadial@gmail.com](mailto:prateekdadial@gmail.com)

 I've worked with: